GiraffeBoii/SRSavestateLoader/README.md

 Optional:

-Place the downloader SRSavestateLoaderSaves folder in Slime Rancher's persistent data folder (e.x.
-C:\Users\\[NAME]\AppData\LocalLow\Monomi Park\Slime Rancher) and replace duplicate files if needed.
+For some premade saves, download the SRSavestateLoaderSaves folder and place it in Slime Rancher's persistent data folder (e.x.
+C:\Users\\[NAME]\AppData\LocalLow\Monomi Park\Slime Rancher).
+Replace duplicate files if needed.

 ---
 Usage